noaboa07/BeReal-/README.md

 Submitted by: **Noah Russell** ZNumber: **Z23667779**

 **BeReal Clone PT 1** is the first part of a two-part project which clones some of the main functionalities of the trending app called BeReal.
 In this app, users post a photo of what they’re currently doing upon receiving a random notification during the day.
 Only after posting a photo can the user see their friends’ photos.
+The app features a user-friendly interface, allowing for easy registration and login processes, as well as a seamless feed that displays posts from friends.
+With the ability to upload images from their photo library and add optional captions, users can personalize their contributions and express themselves creatively.

 Time spent: **3** hours spent in total